¿Es el hidróxido de magnesio una base fuerte??

 Entonces, is magnesium hydroxide a strong base?

-Chemically, no. es un weak base because it only partially dissolves in water.
+químicamente, No. es un weak base because it only partially dissolves in water.

 But functionally, it can behave like a strong base when reacting with acids.